Château de la Greffière - Saint-Amour 2020

 Hachette

-"The 30-year-old Gamay vines are planted on ancient alluvial soil.
+“The 30-year-old Gamay vines are planted on ancient alluvial soil.
 The wine displays complex and delicate notes of fresh fruit, particularly cherry.
-Its subtle personality lingers on the palate, with a texture made delicious by the fluidity and suppleness of the tannins.
-A great success in a refined and lively style.
-(Le Guide Hachette des Vins 2023) Gem new Gem discover!
+It has a subtle character that lingers on the palate, with a texture made appealing by the fluidity and suppleness of the tannins.
+A great success in a refined and lively style. ” (Le Guide Hachette des Vins 2023) Gem new Gem discover!

-Buy your Château de la Greffière wines at the best price in a private sale!
+Buy Château de la Greffière wines at the best prices in a private sale!

 Eye